-This study presents results derived from simulations from the EAGLE project.
-The simulations adopt cosmological parameters that are guided by recent results from the Planck satellite, were realized with a force resolution of 0.7 pkpc for z < 3 (better at higher redshift), and adopt a baryonic particle mass of $1.8 \times 10^6 M{\odot}$ .
-They were conducted with a version of the GADGET3 software that incorporates modified implementations of SPH, time-stepping and subgrid models governing cooling, star formation, stellar evolution, feedback from star formation, gas accretion on to and mergers of BHs and AGN feedback.
-These simulations complement the three introduced in a companion paper by S15, which also included simulations presented here.
-The EAGLE suite of simulations also includes very-high resolution 'zoom' simulations of cosmological environments similar to the Local Group (Sawala et al. 2014, 2015).
+This study presents results derived from simulations from the "Evolution and Assembly of GaLaxies and their Environment" (EAGLE) project.
+The simulations adopt cosmological parameters that are guided by recent results from the Planck satellite, were realised with a force resolution of 0.7 pkpc for z < 3 (better at higher redshift), and adopt a baryonic particle mass of $1.8 \times 10^6 \, {\rm M}{\odot}$.
+They were conducted with a version of the GADGET3 software that incorporates modified implementations of SPH, time stepping and subgrid models governing cooling, star formation, stellar evolution, feedback from star formation, gas accretion onto and mergers of BHs, and AGN feedback.
+These simulations complement the three introduced in a companion paper by S15, which also included simulations with higher resolution than the intermediate-resolution simulations presented here.
+The EAGLE suite of simulations also includes very-high resolution zoom simulations of cosmological environments similar to the Local Group (Sawala et al. 2014a,b).